w3c/wai-tutorials/source/forms/in-disguise.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

+{::nomarkdown}
+<%= notes_start %>
+{:/nomarkdown}

+**Note:** Taking these precautions may or may not be required by WCAG 2.0, depending on your assumptions of which features of these web technologies are sufficiently supported by web browsers and assistive technologies (accessibility supported).
+However, it is good practice to maximize flexibility and backward compatibility.

+{::nomarkdown}
+<%= notes_end %>
+{:/nomarkdown}

 ## A Star Rating
 {:.ex}

 A star rating usually consists of images of five stars that can be used to rate a particular item.
-The mouse user hovers over the stars and clicks the one.
-If the user clicks on the third star from the left, he rates the item 3 of 5 stars.
+The mouse user hovers over the stars and clicks one to select it.
+For example, if the user clicks on the third star from the left, the rating of the item is 3 of 5 stars.

 To make this as accessible as possible, a form is used but its fields are visually hidden.
-It contains 6 radio buttons, one for each star and another for 0 stars (which is checked by default).
+It contains 6 radio buttons, one for each star and another for 0 stars, which is checked by default.
+The labels for the radio buttons contain actual text (“1 Star”, “2 Stars”, …), and are also hidden visually.
+The form also contains a visually hidden submit button so that the form is not automatically submitted when keyboard users browse through the radio buttons.

-<abbr title="Scalable Vector Graphics">SVG</abbr> star graphics are in the labels of the radio buttons which actual text (“1 Star”, “2 Stars”, …) is also hidden from visual users.
-By using the `:focus` and `:hover` pseudo classes in CSS, the stars are colored regardless of the input method of the user.
-The `:checked` pseudo class and the general sibling selector `~` gray out inactive stars.
+The images of the stars are generated using <abbr title="Scalable Vector Graphics">SVG</abbr>.
+The coloring animation of these stars is initiated through the CSS `:focus` and `:hover` pseudo classes, so that they can be activated using a mouse, keyboard, and other input methods.
+The `:checked` pseudo class and the general sibling selector `~` are used to indicate the selected, active, and inactive stars.

-The number of stars is saved to the server when the star image is clicked or the hidden button is clicked.
-This enables keyboard users to make a selection first before sending the form.
-(In this demo, the output element is updated instead of saving the value to the server.)

 {::nomarkdown}
 <%= sample_start %>